Maximal $L_q$-regularity of nonlocal parabolic equations in higher order Bessel potential spaces

-In the realm of nonlocal parabolic problems, maximal regularity theory has been successfully applied to several models, c.f. \cite{Ama05, Ama07, Gui09, GL07, G131, GuiShao17}.
+In the realm of nonlocal parabolic problems, maximal regularity theory has been successfully applied to several models, cf. \cite{Ama05, Ama07, Gui09, GL07, G131, GuiShao17}.
 However, when the leading term is nonlocal in space and has a variable multiplier, e.g. $w \sL^\sigma$ in \eqref{S1: MREQ 1}, an essential difficulty arises.
 Indeed, in the conventional approaches, the first step of obtaining the maximal regularity property of a parabolic problem is to study a constant-coefficient problem by means of proper harmonic analysis techniques.
-Then the perturbation theory of $R$-sectorial operators, c.f.
-Definition~\ref{rsec}, and a freezing-of-coefficient method can be used to extend the maximal regularity property to equations/systems with variable coefficients.
-When the leading nonlocal operator is accompanied by a variable coefficient, due to the spatial nonlocality, it is obvious that the standard freezing-of-coefficient method no longer applies.
+Then the perturbation theory of $R$-sectorial operators, cf. Definition~\ref{rsec}, and a freezing-of-coefficient method can be used to extend the maximal regularity property to equations/systems with variable coefficients.
+When the leading nonlocal operator is accompanied by a variable coefficient, due to the spatial nonlocality, the standard freezing-of- coeffients method no longer applies.

-In a recent work \cite{RoidosShao}, we have overcome the aforementioned difficulty and established the $L_q$-maximal regularity of \eqref{S1: MREQ 1} for the scalar case and $X_0=L_q(\M)$.
-The main contribution of this article is to extend our previous results to tensor-valued equations and $X_0=H^s_p(\M)$ for arbitrary $s\geq 0$, i.e. Bessel potential spaces with arbitrary non-negative order.
-As a direct consequence, immediate regularization effect of the corresponding nonlocal diffusions can be obtained.
+In recent work \cite{RoidosShao}, we have overcome the aforementioned difficulty and established the $L_q$-maximal regularity of \eqref{S1: MREQ 1} for the scalar case and $X_0=L_q(\M)$.
+The main contribution of this article is to extend our previous results to tensor-valued equations and $X_0=H^s_p(\M)$ for arbitrary $s\geq 0$, i.e. Bessel potential spaces of arbitrary non-negative order.
+As a direct consequence, immediate regularization of the corresponding nonlocal diffusion can be obtained.
 We expect that the methods in this and our previous work \cite{RoidosShao} will serve as the step stone to the study of more general nonlocal parabolic equations and systems.